 - You may not re-home your dog.
 It’s my goal to be sustainable for every puppy I breed, and that means keeping them OUT of the pound/shelter/rescue network.
 I realize, however, that despite our best efforts, sometimes, unforeseen life events happens, and a Barrett puppy owner may find themselves unable to take care of their dog.
 It could be a lifestyle change, lack of available time for a dog, a move across the country.
 There’s also babies, divorces, untimely deaths… It happens, and that’s okay.
 There’s no judgment, but I WILL take the dog back.

-Abort.
-I realize that my methods don’t work for everyone; that’s totally fine.
-If the above doesn’t work for you, allow me to refer you to another local breeder who may be able to help you.
+I realize this philosophy doesn’t work for everyone; that’s totally fine.
+If the above doesn’t work for you, please allow me to refer you to another local breeder who may be able to help you.
 In the meantime, I’m also still happy to answer any general questions you may have about the breed or the process of buying a puppy.
 The bottom line: you should be happy with the breeder you go with and the puppy that you bring home.

 After you submit a Prospective Owner Questionnaire:

 - Let’s talk.
-We’ll start a dialogue after I’ve had a chance to review your questionnaire.
+I’ll reach out and we’ll start a dialogue once we get closer to the next planned litter (this could be a few weeks or a few months out).
 I’ll probably have some questions for you, and you’ll probably have some questions for me, too.

 - Meet with me.
 If possible, I’d love for you to come meet me and at least one of my dogs.
 This is a great time for us to really determine whether or not a Weimaraner is good for you and your family.